postfix/audisp-json/README.md

 ## Static compilation tips
-If you need to compile in statically compiled libraries, here are the variables to change from the makefile, using libcurl and openssl statically compiled as an example.
+If you need to compile in statically compiled libraries, here are the variables to change from the makefile, using statically compiled as an example.

 ```
     @@ -48,9 +48,11 @@ else ifeq ($(DEBUG),1)